qzwlecr/adb-sms-sender/README.md

 Please write your template to `template.txt`, and replace the name with "${MACRO1}" and "${MACRO2}".

 Please write the name and phone number to `sample.csv`.
-Every line have three parameters: phonenumber MACRO1 MACRO2
+Every line have three parameters: PhoneNumber MACRO1 MACRO2

 Follow my sample.